open/close all folders

 - Big Damn Heroes: He arrives just in the nick of time in Chapter 51 to save some civilians from and join the fight against the Noumu.

 - Bunny-Ears Lawyer: A twisted example in which the expected quirkiness of the trope is instead replaced with pure selfish Jerkassery that somehow doesn't affect his effectiveness as a hero.
+Though his Jerkass behavior and lack of charisma are stated in-universe why he has no chance at being the number one hero over All Might, and was only able to achieve it on a technicality.

 - Chekhov's Gunman: Introduced way before his son and the dramatic plotline that involves them.